lindaprotocol/wallet-cli/README.md

 > Account Balance Of Issuer: At the time of issuance
 > All Frozen Token Amount: Before asset transfer and the issuance

-TrxNum, AssetNum
+LindNum, AssetNum
 >  These two parameters determine the exchange rate when the token is issued.
-> Exchange Rate = TrxNum / AssetNum
+> Exchange Rate = LindNum / AssetNum
 > AssetNum: Unit in base unit of the issued token
-> TrxNum: Unit in SUN (0.000001 TRX)
+> LindNum: Unit in SUN (0.000001 LIND)

 Precision
 > Precision to how many decimal places

 FreeNetLimitPerAccount
 > The maximum amount of bandwidth each account is allowed to use.
-Token issuers can freeze TRX to obtain bandwidth (TransferAssetContract only)
+Token issuers can freeze LIND to obtain bandwidth (TransferAssetContract only)

 PublicFreeNetLimit
 > The maximum total amount of bandwidth which is allowed to use for all accounts.
-Token issuers can freeze TRX to obtain bandwidth (TransferAssetContract only)
+Token issuers can freeze LIND to obtain bandwidth (TransferAssetContract only)

 StartDate, EndDate
 > The start and end date of token issuance.
 Within this period time, other users can participate in token issuance.